HectorRicardo/simple-music-app/README.md

 # Services

-A service is an app component that has two features:
+A service is an app component that serves two purposes:

   - It's able to perform work in the background without needing a UI activity to be visible.
-  - It allows other contexts to bind to it (bind = connect to it) and to receive commands (messages) from such contexts.
+  - It allows other contexts to bind to it (bind = connect to it) and to receive commands from such contexts.
+There can be 0, 1, or several contexts bound to a given service.

-How do you interact with a service in your app?
+To understand how you can practically use a service in your app, you need to know that there are two general things you can do with a service.
+For a lack of a better term, I'll call these two general things

+  - Send the "start" command to a service.
+  - Bind a context to a service.

+In turn, the two general things affect how a service moves throughout its **lifecycle**, that is, how a service comes into existence, how a service moves throughout its lifecycle states, and how it is destroyed.
+Just as with other app components (such as activities), Android is in charge of managing the lifecycle/lifetime of a service.
+You don't *directly* create or destroy yourself: it's Android who does that.
+However, by doing the two general things listed above, not only you make use of the service, but also you *indirectly* control its lifecycle state.

+The two use-mechanisms listed above and a service's lifecycle are topics deeply interconnected to one another, so I'll be talking about both of them inseparately.

+## Mechanisms to use a service/Service's lifecycle

-First, you need to be aware that a service is an instance of a subclass that extends the abstract `Service` class, and that services are singletons.
+First, you need to know that a service is an instance of a subclass that extends the abstract `Service` class.
+Services are singletons.
 That is, given a `Service` concrete subclass, there can only exist one instance of such subclass.

-Just as with other app components (such as activities), Android is in charge of managing the lifecycle/lifetime of this singleton service instance.
-For this reason, you don't directly create, destroy, or handle a service instance yourself.
-Android handles that for you.

-  - Start the instance of a given `Service` subclass: this makes a service start to perform the background work it's supposed to perform.
+When executing any of the two use-mechanisms, Android first checks if there's already an existing instance of the given `Service` subclass.
+If not, Android creates it, which executes the service's class `onCreate()` method.
+Then, now that we guaranteed that there exists an instance of the service class, Android continues executing the requested use-mechanism.

+**From the behavior's point of view**:

+## Start/Stop behavior
+If you requested to send the "Start" command to the service, then this service is put in the STARTED state.
+The service's `onStartCommand()` method is executed.
+This method should start the work that is to be performed in the background.

+A service can be sent the "Start" command many times, even if it's already in the STARTED state.
+Every time it receives the "Start" command (regardless of whether it is STARTED or not), the service's `onStartCommand()` is executed.
+For this reason, you should check for the STARTEd state in `onStartCommand()` to avoid restarting work that's currently already running.

+Once a service is started, you can stop the service.
+This removes the service from the STARTED state and puts it in the STOPPED state.

+## Bound/unbound behavior
-  - Bind a context to the instance of a given `Service` subclass: this causes the context to connect to the service so it's ready to start sending command to its.
+On the other hand, if you requested to bind a context to the service, then we say that the service is BOUND.
+The context that is now bound to the service is ready to start sending commands to it.

-Android then checks if the service instance already exists.
-If not, it creates it, and then proceeds to start it or bind to it (depending on what you requested).
-The next time you send a start or bind request, Android uses the already-existing instance.

-If you

-From a context, you can *interact* with a service by doing any of the following:
-  - Sending the start command to the service.
-  - Binding to the service.

-We say that a service is "interacted with" whenever a context does any of the two bullet points just listed above.

-The first time a service is interacted with, it is created.
-The next time an interaction happens, Android re-uses the same interaction
+Multiple contexts can be bound to the service.
+As long as the number of bound context is greater than 0, we say that the service is bound.

 In fact, music apps are such a very good, common, and practical examples where we can use the client-server architecture that Android created two particular